-Hormones can feel like they’re all over the place during pregnancy, but what happens in postpartum?
+Hormones can feel everywhere during pregnancy, but what happens postpartum?
 Take a closer look at your postpartum hormone timeline.

-Part of the reason many women feel so good during pregnancy is that progesterone and estrogen – the two essential steroidal hormones – are also involved in creating dopamine and serotonin.
+Many women feel so good during pregnancy because progesterone and estrogen – two essential steroidal hormones – create dopamine and serotonin.
 Dopamine and serotonin are your mood-regulating hormones.

-Shortly after delivery, whether you had a vaginal or cesarean delivery, your estrogen and progesterone levels rapidly decrease.
-This drop in hormones – along with the physical and emotional stress of labor and delivery – can explain why most new moms feel as though they are in a complete haze over the first few days and even the first few months postpartum.
+This drop in hormones and the physical and emotional stress of labor and delivery can explain why most new moms feel in a complete haze over the first few days – and sometimes the first few months – postpartum.

-Recently, the American College of Obstetricians and Gynecologists (ACOG) recognized that although they had previously recommended most women to have only one postpartum checkup 4 to 6 weeks after giving birth, they now believe that postnatal care should be an ongoing process.
-Unfortunately, many women continue to struggle to have access to adequate care after six weeks of postpartum.
+They now believe that postnatal care should be an ongoing process during postpartum.
+Unfortunately, many women struggle to access adequate care after six weeks postpartum.

-As a naturopathic doctor specializing in preconception and postpartum care, I feel as though the lack of adequate postpartum care is completely unacceptable and we must make a change in order to protect and support all mothers.
+As a naturopathic doctor specializing in preconception and postpartum care, I feel that the lack of adequate postpartum care is unacceptable.
+We must make a change to protect and support all mothers.

 Your postpartum hormones: week one

-Immediately following delivery, whether that be a vaginal or cesarean delivery, progesterone and estrogen levels begin to decrease.
+Immediately following delivery – whether you had a vaginal or cesarean birth – progesterone and estrogen levels begin to decrease.
 At the same time, prolactin and oxytocin levels dramatically increase.

-Prolactin, which is the hormone released by the anterior pituitary gland in your brain, is responsible for the stimulation of breast milk production.
+Prolactin is the hormone released by the anterior pituitary gland in your brain that stimulates breast milk production.

-Oxytocin, on the other, is released to stimulate contraction of the uterus during childbirth and postpartum.
-It also plays a vital role in bonding and attachment between mother and child.
+Oxytocin is released to stimulate the contraction of the uterus during childbirth and postpartum.
+It plays a vital role in bonding between mother and child.